ahtae/B.O.S.S/README.md

 - [Axios](https://github.com/axios/axios) - The JavaScript library used to make HTTP requests.
 - [ESlint](https://eslint.org) - The tool used to maintain code quality.
 - [Prettier](https://prettier.io) - The tool used to format code.
-- [React Navigation Router Flux](https://reactnavigation.org) - The JavaScript library used for routing and navigation in React Native Applications.
+- [React Navigation](https://reactnavigation.org) - The JavaScript library used for routing and navigation in React Native Applications.
 - [React Native Paper](https://callstack.github.io/react-native-paper/) - The JavaScript library used to customize screens with production-ready components.
 - [Heroku](https://www.heroku.com/) - The cloud platform used to host our Express server.
 - [React Native Maps](https://github.com/react-native-community/react-native-maps) - The JavaScript library used to build maps and create markers.
 - [React Native Snap Carousel](https://github.com/archriss/react-native-snap-carousel) - The JavaScript library used to create a carousel.
-- [React Native Uuid](https://github.com/eugenehp/react-native-uuid) - The JavaScript library used to generated UUIDs.
+- [HERE Geocoding and Search](https://developer.here.com/products/geocoding-and-search) - The API used for reverse geocoding.

 ## Contributing